PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 TensorFlow import, new dependency, parallel inference, SWAP, timeout, or Tier corpus run was introduced.
 Temporary characterization and conversion outputs were removed.

+### General Concat input-adapter continuation — 2026-07-16

+The extracted owner starts from graph-ordered rank-four channel-axis Concat candidates instead of rebuilding complete producer and consumer maps.
+Every input must be either the private output of a typed NHWC-to-NCHW Transpose or one of the historical thirteen unary operations immediately following such a Transpose or a singleton-channel memory-equivalent Reshape.
+Direct and unary forms may be mixed.
+Repeated Concat input slots share one resolved branch and one metadata update rather than applying the old mutation twice.

+The resolver proves static and dynamic rank-four views, dtype, per-tensor quantization, logical and physical layout, producer uniqueness and graph order, exact consumer ownership, typed permutation and Reshape-shape constants, unary input/output equivalence, the derived NHWC Concat result, and terminal consumer order.
+Public Concat outputs and existing NCHW consumers remain on their original tensor name through one post-Concat compatibility Transpose.
+Unsupported fan-out, malformed constants, per-axis quantization, duplicate producers, stale plans, and unresolved sources reject the complete candidate without mutation.

+The immutable plan owns all adapter removals, unary rewires and metadata, Concat inputs/axis/output, optional deterministic permutation creation, the terminal adapter, complete tensor/operator contracts, and graph boundaries.
+The same Concat is resolved again immediately before apply.
+Candidate-only operation and an explicit rewrite limit use the production entry point;
+removed and inserted operators update one differential graph index.
+TensorIR and Session `LayoutState` both record resolved NHWC and retained NCHW boundaries.
+Pruning runs once at owner exit even when no candidate matches, preserving the legacy zero-match side effect and safe-bundle contract.

+Pre-extraction characterization observed six invocations on each of `yolov9` and `sgscsh`. `yolov9` retained three direct two-input groups in its first invocation at spatial sizes 48x84, 24x42, and 12x21. `sgscsh` retained two direct three-input groups in its second invocation; every other invocation was zero-match.
+The preceding indexed Split/mixed-Concat owner remained zero-match for these groups, confirming the ordered ownership boundary.

+Thirty-six dedicated tests plus the two existing active fixtures cover direct, dynamic, negative-axis, public-output, repeated-slot, existing-consumer, existing/new permutation, all thirteen unary, singleton-Reshape, dispatcher, candidate limit, stale-plan, zero-match pruning, safe-bundle, determinism, copy isolation, and transactional rejection behavior.
+The new and adjacent indexed owners, boundary-input checks, TensorFlow import blocker, and complete architecture suite pass together with `561 passed in 51.11s`.
+Scoped Ruff, format verification, syntax compilation, and `git diff --check` pass.

+Baseline/current conversion-only comparisons used identical Python API calls from detached source checkpoint `f5505052`.
+For both `yolov9` and `sgscsh`, float32 TFLite, float16 TFLite, tensor correspondence report, `schema.fbs`, and `schema_generated.py` are byte-identical.
+Separate sequential `-cotof` checks pass at maximum absolute errors `3.0517578125e-05` and `2.5331974029541016e-07`, respectively.
+An initial apparent `yolov9` report difference was traced before any source change to unlike invocation modes: the `-cotof` CLI path normalizes leading `/` names to `wa/`, whereas the conversion-only Python comparison did not.
+Matching invocation modes removed the difference.
+No implementation fix was necessary.

 ## Continuation snapshot — 2026-07-16